Students are eligible to apply for the BP-ENDURE program if they meet the following criteria:

 2 letters of recommendation (sent by recommenders directly to program administrator)

 The BP-ENDURE program is designed to encourage and prepare undergraduate students from diverse backgrounds to enter into and succeed in PhD programs in the neurosciences.
-BP ENDURE students get a monthly stipend and health benefits.
+BP ENDURE students get a monthly stipend.

 The BP-ENDURE program, administered through Hunter College, is conducted in partnership with New York University, Brown University, University of Michigan, and Vanderbilt University to expose BP-ENDURE-trainees to a research-intensive curriculum and an environment of active research.